Get Task & Purpose in your inbox

 The CIA involvement show in the film may have revealed that he was actually on a black side SOF assignment.
 His trip into the Hong Kong underworld coincides with the Chinese launch of the

 DFH-2A communications satellite.
 It's possible his real target was a information dead drop at the venue, but the FOIA request submitted to the DoD regarding the Kumite won't be fulfilled until 2083 at the earliest.

-Universal Soldierconfiguration thanks to DARPA, but contractor fraud, waste, and abuse led to the untimely end of the project.
+Sometime after Desert Storm, JCVD was upgraded to a Universal Soldier configuration thanks to DARPA, but contractor fraud, waste, and abuse led to the untimely end of the project.
 Then JCVD went down a dark path that eventually led to his stewardship of a mercenary group in The Expendables 2.
 America was forced to dispatch Sylvester Stallone to reign in the rogue NATO weapon and retire it from the arsenal of the free world.

 Yes, Belgium has stayed the course by purchasing a fleet of F-35 Joint Strike Fighters, but a retired Jean Claude Van Damme is not quite the deterrent he once was to foes such as Russia or Luxembourg.
 Luckily, much like Reagan, President Trump comes from a Hollywood background.

 Procuring another Jean Claude Van Damme should be a top priority of this administration during a renewed period of great power competition.

 NAVAL BASE SAN DIEGO — A Navy SEAL sniper on Wednesday contradicted earlier testimony of fellow SEALs who claimed he had fired warning shots to scare away civilian non-combatants before Chief Eddie Gallagher shot them during their 2017 deployment to Mosul, and said he would not want to deploy again with one of the prosecution's star witnesses.